 I need information about...

-Melanoma is a type of skin cancer that starts in skin cells called melanocytes.
+Melanoma is a serious type of skin cancer.
+It starts in skin cells called melanocytes.
 Melanocytes are what give skin its color.

 The skin is the largest organ of the body.
 Skin protects us from heat, sunlight, injury, and infection.
-It also stores water and fat, and produces vitamin D. The skin has three layers:
+It also stores water and fat, and produces vitamin D. The skin has 3 layers:

 The epidermis is made of flat cells called squamous cells.
 Round basal cells are under the squamous cells.
-The lower part of the epidermis also has pigment-producing cells called melanocytes, which darken the skin in response to sun exposure.
+The lower part of the epidermis also has pigment-producing cells called melanocytes.
+These cells darken the skin when exposed to the sun.

 The dermis has blood vessels, lymphatic vessels, hair follicles, and glands.
 Some of these glands make sweat, which helps keep the body cool.
 Other glands make sebum.
 Sebum helps keep the skin from getting dry.
 Sweat and sebum reach the skin's surface through tiny openings called pores.